akloeber/stream-eval/README.md

 - resolve `Promise` once all chunks have been processed

 __Non functional requirements:__
-- values should flow through stream only as fast as the ycan be processed by the task (back-pressure)
+- values should flow through stream only as fast as they can be processed by the task (back-pressure)
 - no complete consumption of source upfront in conjunction with intermediate buffering of the values
 - flow control should be implemented with back pressure rather than a controller for the emitting source which needs to be passed along explicitely